Trump Russia dossier author speaks

 (CNN)The former British intelligence agent who compiled a dossier of allegations President Donald Trump's ties to Russia has spoken for the first time since his report reverberated around the world.

 Christopher Steele, a former officer with MI6, the UK's foreign intelligence service, returned to work in London Tuesday, almost two months after CNN first reported on the dossier.
-The file, contained claims that Russian operatives had compromising personal and financial information about Trump.
+His file contained claims that Russian operatives had compromising personal and financial information about Trump.

 Trump always denied the claims, dismissing them as "phony" in January.